monsoonmaelstrom/book2/book2.md

 He shakes his head.

 “What?”
-I ask.
+I pry.

 “Don’t.”

 “Don’t what?”

-“We are *all* fine,” he tells me firmly.
+“We are *all* fine, Liam,” he tells me firmly.
 “The only way we all hold it together is by being fine, so don’t.”

 “Fine,” I agree for now.